Planned Parenthood to resume offering abortions next week in Wisconsin, citing court ruling

 The resumption of abortions Monday at clinics in Milwaukee and Madison comes as the lawsuit challenging the state law continues in county court.
 It is expected to eventually reach the Wisconsin Supreme Court, which flipped to liberal control on Aug.
 1.

 Abortion clinics across the state stopped offering abortions following the U.S. Supreme Court’s ruling overturning Roe v.
 Wade in June 2022.
+Until then, Wisconsin’s decades-old statutes — interpreted to outlaw abortion in all cases except to save a mother’s life — were effectively nullified by the 1973 Roe ruling providing a right to abortion nationwide.

+Currently, abortion is banned throughout pregnancy -– with limited exceptions — in 14 states.
+Bans are being enforced in two more when cardiac activity can be detected, generally around six weeks into pregnancy and often before women know they’re pregnant.
+Judges have put enforcement of restrictions on hold in at least four additional states.

+A divided federal government has ensured that there won’t be a nationwide ban or legalization immediately, and most states with liberal governments have taken steps to try to protect abortion access.

 Democrats in Wisconsin, including Gov. Tony Evers, used abortion access as a central focus of their reelection victories in 2022.
 State Supreme Court Justice Janet Protasiewicz, whose win in April gave liberals the majority for the first time in 15 years, ran as a supporter of abortion rights.